amenzwa/amenzwa.github.io/stem/PL/Slight.md

 Slight software could be implemented as a command-line application or as an interactive [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface) application.
 Ideally, though, it should be implemented as an IDE-based literate programme with each `.sl` source file serving as a section of *executable manual*.

 During development, the programmers implement the code in the IDE's expanded code cells and technical writers inject the user's manual in the text cells.
 Once deployed, much of the embedded code is hidden from the end users, who see only the manual text and a few essential UI components.
-These UI components, too, are live objects, just like in Smalltalk.
+These UI components, too, are live objects, just like in Scheme.
 So, they always reflect the current application state.

 ## *names*

-Slight follows the Smalltalk [camel case](https://en.wikipedia.org/wiki/Camel_case) naming convention: types use capitalised camel case names; values use uncapitalised camel case names.
+Slight follows the Scheme [camel case](https://en.wikipedia.org/wiki/Camel_case) naming convention: types use capitalised camel case names; values use uncapitalised camel case names.
 Slight's naming scheme is not a convention, though; it is a dictum of the compiler.
 This strong stance on naming improves code consistency and readability.

 All-caps names are frowned upon by the Slight IDE, which would suggest naming the [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) type  `Uuid`, not `UUID` .
 This is a convention whose purpose is to eliminate a potential source of inconsistency that often leads to disputes and confusion.